Hellbound: Hellraiser II: Deleted and alternate scenes

 Originally, there was going to be an extra scene during the ending when Kirsty and Tiffany are running from Channard.
 The scene was planned so that during their escape the duo run into a doctor and nurse.
 The doctor demands to know what are they doing.
 Kirsty backs away in horror when suddenly the doctor and nurse turn into Pinhead and the Female Cenobite, before she and Tiffany continue running.
 The scene was filmed but was ultimately dropped from the final cut for two reasons.
 One was because the filmmakers thought that having actor Doug Bradley as a normal doctor would confuse the viewers, and another was because the special effects for the scene turned out poorly, so it was decided to discard it altogether.
 However, a photographer who was on set took some photos of Pinhead and the Female Cenobite dressed as surgeons which were used for promotion of the film, and were also used on some VHS/DVD covers, confusing fans and starting rumors about an "infamous deleted surgery scene".
 Some trailers do show a few shots from this unfinished scene, as well as parts of another deleted scene with Chatterer stopping the elevator with his hand and jumping at Kirsty and Tiffany.
 The lost scene was eventually rediscovered on a VHS workprint and announced as an extra for Arrow Video's Blu-ray reissue of the first three films in the series.

 Another scene that was filmed, but then deleted, was Kirsty and Tiffany being chased by the creature known as the Engineer in the first installment.

 Julia was originally intended to survive the end of the film, appearing as the head embedded in the "Hell Pillar" during the final scene.
 However, Clare Higgins did not want to return for more sequels, and requested her character be killed off.

 Release

 Hellbound was initially rated X by the Motion Picture Association of America, which would have limited it to those 17 and older.
 Barker attributed this to preferring explicit displays of the grotesque rather than hinting at it.
+Six minutes were cut to qualify for an R rating.

 Hellbound: Hellraiser II was shown at the Toronto Festival of Festivals on 9 September 1988.
 It was released in the United States on 23 December.
-During its theatrical release, Hellbound grossed $12,090,735 in the United States and Canada, and £980,503 in the United Kingdom.